 What we don’t: Expensive and not waterproof.

-The biggest downside of the Fall Line is its steep $155 price.
+The biggest downside of the Fall Line is its steep $165 price.
 You’re paying for quality and the feel is phenomenal, but this is a hearty investment for a glove you won’t wear on the coldest days (if we’re inactive, we’ve found that it’s only warm enough down to about 20°F).
-It’s also not fully waterproof, although occasionally treating the leather will keep it from soaking up too much moisture.
-All in all, the Give’r glove above arguably is a better value, but the Hestra’s premium look and performance is something we appreciate each and every time we slip them on.
+Also, the Fall Line is not fully waterproof, although occasionally treating the leather will keep it from soaking up too much moisture.
+All in all, designs like the Flylow Gear Ridge and Oyuki Sencho below are the better values, but the Hestra’s premium look is something we appreciate each and every time we slip them on.